Contact us for:

 The options for dentures are numerous!
 Traditionally the standard option for dentures is the conventional full dentures, where all of your teeth are removed, and the tissues are given time to re-heal before new dentures are placed in, leaving the patient without teeth sometimes for up to a couple months.
 Another option available today is called immediate dentures, these dentures are placed in the patient’s mouth immediately after the removal of their teeth leaving you with no time without teeth, but also require a follow-up visit to reshape your dentures as your jaw heals.
 If not all the teeth need removed partial dentures would be an option.
 These are very similar to bridges but are not mounted permanently in the mouth allowing for removal as needed.

-Extractions are fairly self-explanatory, these are performed when a troublesome tooth is in need of being removed, whether it be wisdom teeth, impacted teeth, or any other problem causing teeth.
+Tooth extractions are fairly self-explanatory, these are performed when a troublesome tooth is in need of being removed, whether it be wisdom teeth, impacted teeth, or any other problem causing teeth.
 The gum tissue surrounding the problem tooth is cut until the tooth is revealed and then the tooth is wriggled back and forth until it comes out.
 In some cases the teeth are in so tight they require being broken and removed piece by piece.
 Understandably, this can be rough on one’s mouth and certainly requires rest and recuperation, often limiting one’s food intake to soft foods for a few days post-surgery.
+Fortunately, the wisdom tooth extraction procedure is fairly simple and straightforward, with minimal recovery time.

-Dental services are not always strictly for health reasons.
 Teeth Whitening is a simple service to help your smile shine like you know it should.
 Normal care for your teeth is not enough to prevent the daily staining from certain foods, cigarettes, and coffee.
-During the teeth whitening process two trays are created specifically for your teeth, you than daily for the course of a few days place the whitening paste in the trays and soak your teeth in them for a short time.
-Having your teeth whitened is a great way to restore your natural luster and be able to smile brightly again.
-Having the confidence to smile fully is a wonderful feeling.
+During the teeth whitening process two trays are created specifically for your teeth, you then daily for the course of a few days place the whitening paste in the trays and soak your teeth in them for a short time.